1999 Bielefeld shooting: Aftermath

 Bielefeld Prosecutor Klaus Metzler and Bielefeld Police Homicide Squad Chief Hartmut Runte called the shooting "unprecedented".
 The shooting came amidst a multitude of similar spree killings, including the Bad Reichenhall shooting and the Dillingen shooting.
 The day prior in Nidderau, a 38-year-old German man heavily injured three people in a random axe attack.
 The day of the shooting, a 24-year-old Turkish man had stabbed his wife to death and also committed suicide in Duisburg, while in Meißen, a 15-year-old schoolboy killed his teacher in a stabbing attack.

 Immediately after the shooting, on 10 November, German newspapers initially misreported that the perpetrator had become obsessed with Zübeyde's younger sister Esengül, and wrongly referred to the shooter and victims as Kurds.
 WDR ran a special program about the shooting, in which Faruk Şen, president of the Essen-based Centre for Turkish Studies and Integration Research, denounced the killings. Şen stated that there were "no cultural connections" and that Kaya's marriage request was not reflective of Turkish culture, with polygamy in Turkey being illegal.

+Relatives of the Tetik family gathered in Antakya to mourn the dead.
+In Mehmet Kaya's hometown, his mother was treated for a nervous breakdown after hearing the news.
 The survivors of the shooting received psychological care at a hospital and were provided with a fully furnished apartment to stay in to avoid "a return to the bloody place of the incident".